-In domestic relations conciliation proceedings concerning a matter for which an action regarding personal status (excluding an action for divorce or dissolution of adoptive relation) can be filed, if the requirements prescribed in the following items are both satisfied, and if the family court finds the agreement set forth in item (i) to be proper after making the necessary investigation of facts, it may make adjudication equivalent to said agreement ("adjudication equivalent to agreement"), after hearing the opinions of the domestic relations conciliation commissioners if the case is tried by a conciliation committee (Article 277 of the Family Case Proceeding Act).
+In proceedings for conciliation of domestic relations regarding a matter against which an action concerning personal status may be filed (excluding an action for divorce and an action for the dissolution of an adoptive relationship), if both requirements set forth in the following items are satisfied, and when the family court, having examined the necessary facts, finds the agreement set forth in item (i) to be legitimate, it may make a ruling equivalent to said agreement ("ruling equivalent to an agreement"), after hearing the opinions of the domestic relations conciliation commissioners if the proceedings are conducted by a conciliation committee (Article 277 of the Domestic Relations Case Procedure Act).

-- Item (i): The parties have reached an agreement on receiving adjudication with the same contents as the purport of the petition. - Item (ii): Neither party disputes over the cause of nullity or rescission or the cause of formation or existence or non-existence of a family relationship pertaining to the petition.
+- Item (i): The parties have reached an agreement whereby they will be subject to a ruling to the same effect as the object of the petition. - Item (ii): The parties do not dispute any cause of annulment or rescission or cause of the formation or existence of a family relationship which pertains to the petition.

-Adjudication in lieu of conciliation
+Ruling in lieu of conciliation

-If conciliation fails and the family court finds it to be reasonable, it may make necessary adjudication for resolving the case ("adjudication in lieu of conciliation") ex officio, while ensuring the equity between the parties and taking all circumstances into account, after hearing the opinions of the domestic relations conciliation commissioners if the case is tried by a conciliation committee (Article 284 of the Family Case Proceeding Act; provided, however, that this shall not apply to domestic relations conciliation proceedings concerning the matters prescribed in Article 277 of the Family Case Proceeding Act).
+If conciliation is unsuccessful and the family court finds it to be appropriate, it may make a necessary ruling for the resolution of a case ("ruling in lieu of conciliation") by its own authority, giving consideration to equity in the interests of both parties and taking into account all relevant circumstances, after hearing the opinions of the domestic relations conciliation commissioners if the proceedings are conducted by a conciliation committee (Article 284 of the Domestic Relations Case Procedure Act; provided, however, that this shall not apply in proceedings for conciliation of domestic relations regarding the particulars prescribed in Article 277, paragraph (1)).